 When you work with your hands for a living, getting hurt on the job can mean substantial time missed from work and financial strain for your family.
 If you cannot work, you need another source of income, and fortunately maritime laws provide special protections for longshoremen, seamen and other maritime workers.
 But, securing benefits under these laws can be difficult.
-The insurance companies do not pay willingly; and, if you need to prove fault or unseaworthiness to succeed with your claim, you will need an experienced attorney who can effectively present your claim for compensation.
+The insurance companies do not pay willingly; and, if you need to prove fault or unseaworthiness to succeed with your claim, you will need an experienced maritime injury lawyer who can effectively present your claim for compensation.

-Attorney David Willis has more than 30 years’ experience representing maritime workers and their families.
+Maritime attorney David Willis has more than 30 years’ experience representing maritime workers and their families.
 He has recovered millions of dollars in compensation from some of the largest offshore and maritime employers in the maritime industry, and he pursues every claim with the personal attention needed to maximize each client’s financial recovery.
 When you need to seek compensation for a maritime injury, the Willis Law Firm is your choice for experienced and aggressive legal representation.

-When Should You Hire a Maritime Lawyer?
+When Should You Hire a Maritime Injury Lawyer?

 For many maritime workers, the decision to hire a lawyer does not come easily.
 In many cases, they are worried that filing a claim could jeopardize their employment, and they may fear that hiring a lawyer will cost more than they can afford to pay.